-Additional Information
+Available Information

 We make available free of charge on or through our website, www.universallogistics.com, our annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K and all amendments to those reports as soon as reasonably practicable after such material is electronically filed with or furnished to the Securities and Exchange Commission (SEC).
-The public may read and copy any materials filed by the Company with the SEC at the SEC's Public Reference Room at 100 F Street NE, Room 1580, Washington, DC 20549.
-The public may obtain information on the operation of the Public Reference Room by calling the SEC at 1-800-SEC-0330.
-The SEC maintains an internet site that contains reports, proxy and information statements and other information regarding issuers that file electronically with the SEC at www.sec.gov.
-The contents of these websites are not incorporated into this filing.
+The contents of our website are not incorporated into this filing.